AdobeDocs/audience-manager.en/help/using/integration/gpt-aam-destination/gpt-aam-requirements.md

 * **Implement Cookie Checking Code:** Wrap the [!DNL GPT] `.setTargeting` API method in our recommended [cookie checking code](../../integration/gpt-aam-destination/gpt-aam-modify-api.md#concept_276DF2F702BE4D6180C855A7DE304097).
 This code helps prevent errors by looking for valid AAM cookies before the `.setTargeting` method gets invoked.

-* **Add the AamGpt Function:** The `AamGpt` code captures data from Audience Manager cookies and sends it to [!DNL GPT].
+* **Add the `AamGpt` Function:** The `AamGpt` code captures data from Audience Manager cookies and sends it to [!DNL GPT].
 Place the [Audience Manager Code for Google Publisher Tags](../../integration/gpt-aam-destination/gpt-aam-aamgpt-code.md#concept_C47C21701F0F437E823BABF4EB89E1DB) ( `AamGpt`) at the top of the page or inside the `<head>` code block.

   >[!NOTE]
   >
   >The `AamGpt` function is not required if you use your own code to read Audience Manager cookie data.

 * **Send Delivery Logs to Audience Manager:** If you want a segment delivery report (optional), provide Audience Manager with a daily log that contains impression-level delivery data.
 The data can be in a raw format, but each record must contain the Audience Manager UUID.
-Audience Manager can pick up or receive these via FTP.
+Audience Manager can pick up or receive these via [!DNL FTP].

-### Only Qualified Segments are Sent to GPT
+### Only Qualified Segments are Sent to [!DNL GPT]

 The amount of data passed in to [!DNL GPT] depends on how many segments a particular user qualifies for.
 For example, say you set up 100 Audience Manager segments.
 If a site visitor qualifies for five of them, then only those five segments get sent to [!DNL GPT] (not all 100).